647 952 268 [email protected]

 Puerto Banus has grown into one of the Mediterranean’s most popular destinations.
 It draws over 5 million visitors each year, who come to revel in the world of millionaires, boats and high-end cars.
 Of course, many people decide to call Puerto Banus home each year, and the property market remains very strong.

 The majority of properties in Puerto Banus are stylish apartments and townhouses.
-For villas with private pools, you will need to head into Nueva Andalucia and Golf Valley for a wider choice.
+For villas with private pools, you will need to head into Nueva Andalucia and the Marbella Golf Valley for a wider choice.

 The three principle golf courses in Golf Valley are Las Brisas, Aloha and Las Naranjos.
-La Quinta golf course is located a few more minutes inland.
-Magna Marbella is a 9 hole golf course which is located in the lower part of Nueva Andalucia.
+La Quinta golf course is located a few more minutes inland and comes under Benahavis as against Nueva Andalucia.
+The Magna Marbella community also has a 9 hole golf course annd is located in the lower part of Nueva Andalucia.

 Wherever you choose to call home, you will only be a short drive from the beaches, restaurants and bars of Puerto Banus.
 On your doorstep you will find some excellent schools, a unique multi-cultural ambience and access to some of the best sailing in southern Europe.